Weatherford Hotel: History

 Disastrous fires plagued early Flagstaff, like most frontier towns.
 After a particularly bad series of blazes in 1897, the city passed an ordinance requiring all buildings in the business area to be built of brick, stone or iron.
 Among the new buildings appearing in the year 1898 was the Weatherford Hotel, built by John W. Weatherford (1859–1934), a native of Weatherford, Texas.
 Stone work was by contractor Herman Deitzman; G.B.
 Wilson was carpenter; G.N.
 Baty was painter.
 The original structure housed a general store on the first floor, and the Weatherford family upstairs.

 In March 1899, Weatherford began construction of a brick three-story hotel addition, with a grand opening on New Year's Day, 1900.
 For years, the Weatherford Hotel was the most prominent hotel in Flagstaff, entertaining guests such as artist Thomas Moran, publisher William Randolf Hearst, and writer Zane Grey.
 Grey's famous novel "The Call of the Canyon" was written in the recently renovated Zane Grey Ballroom on the third floor of the hotel.

-A beautiful sunroom occupied part of the top floor and was used for dances and parties, while numerous civic groups engaged the downstairs.
+A sunroom occupied part of the top floor and was used for dances and parties, while numerous civic groups engaged the downstairs.
 A three-sided balcony, visible in the 1905 photograph hanging in the Ballroom was damaged by fire and removed in 1929, along with the original cupola.
 At various times, the hotel housed a restaurant, theater, and billiard hall and radio station.